sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report 10-13 to 10-19.md

 		-Finalize research of microcontrollers and report findings to team (2) -Choose a microcontrollers and begin research on potential libraries that could be used to for the synthesizer (2) Sierra Buckley
-	Chris Crider
+		- choose filters to design, model in LTspice (4) Chris Crider

 ##Blocked